rvosa/barcode-data-portal/src/services/README.md

 - `geo:country:Canada` (Geography scope, country subscope, value "Canada")
 - `bin:uri:BOLD:AAA1234` (BIN scope, URI subscope, value "BOLD:AAA1234")

-This format allows for precise and structured data querying.
+This format provides a consistent interface across the application and allows for precise data targeting.

-### Caching Mechanism
+### Caching Strategy

-The services implement a multi-level caching strategy:
+The services implement a comprehensive multi-level caching strategy as defined in the architecture:

+#### Redis In-Memory Caching
-- Redis for in-memory caching of frequently accessed data
+- Stores frequently accessed data in memory for fastest retrieval
+- Caches structured query results with configured TTL (Time-To-Live)
+- Used for API responses, autocomplete data, and term lookups
+- Managed through utility functions in [util.py](../util.py)

+#### Pre-computed Summary Documents
+- Generated during ETL processes and stored in Couchbase
+- Provide aggregated data for common dimensions (taxonomy, geography, etc.)
+- Enable fast retrieval of dashboard and visualization data
+- Updated on weekly and quarterly schedules

+#### File-Based Query Result Caching
-- File-based caching for larger result sets
+- Used for larger result sets that exceed Redis memory limits
+- Implemented for document downloads and complex query results
-- Query IDs that encode the original query for cache lookup
+- Identified by encoded query IDs for efficient lookup

-### Response Models

-Most services use Pydantic models to validate and structure response data, ensuring consistent API behavior.
+- Managed by tools in the [tools](../tools) directory

+#### Client-Side Caching
+- Static assets configured with appropriate HTTP cache headers
+- Browser caching for JS, CSS, and images

 ## Integration with Overall Architecture